 - Captive Bead or Beaded Ring - A circular ring with a fixed bead or ball or a bead or ball that is held captive by the tension of the ring.
 For piercing and healing, depending on anatomy, I have found that a ring is the best option.
 It is not only lighter than Threaded jewelry, is more secure than threaded jewelry(no worrying about balls coming unscrewed) and is more forgiving when the nipple is erect if there is swelling and endless room for discharge to collect.

-- Nipple Shields, Stirrups and other styles - A round shaped object that sits around the outside of the piercing behind or with the jewelry passing through it.
+- Nipple Shields, Stirrups and other styles - A round-shaped object that sits around the outside of the piercing behind or with the jewelry passing through it.
 They should never be considered for a fresh or healing piercing.
 Even with a healed piercing caution should be considered when wearing them.
 This is because they will often add outward pressure on the piercing and are often made of substandard or non-body friendly materials like Silver.
 Stirrups are a U shaped piece of metal with holes at the top for the jewelry(usually a barbell) to be inserted into.
 The material is the main concern because often they are made of cheaper materials.
-In most cases, these other types of jewelry are nothing more than an add on or novelty jewelry with little thought to quality or the materials used.
+In most cases, these other types of jewelry are nothing more than an add on or novelty jewelry with little thought to the quality or the materials used.
 Always consider the side effects and added weight that these styles may add and never consider piercing with them.

 I always do the piercing with forceps.
 Do not be sold this idea that a freehand piercing is going to be less painful.
-The reality is that the forceps are needed to pull the tissue away from the body, support the tissue and ensure the angle of the piercing is correct.
+The reality is that the forceps are needed to pull the tissue away from the body, support the tissue and insure the angle of the piercing is correct.
 This is a huge factor with Nipple piercings because the tissue will need to be pulled from the body and folded to get a straight piercing.
 With freehand, there is a greater risk of the piercing being angled wrong with the piercing deeper on one side than the other or the piercing being crooked.
 In fact, because the forceps flatten out the tissue giving the needle a shorter distance to travel, the piercing is faster and less painful.
 The forceps should be tight but not painfully tight though often depending on how sensitive your nipples are, it can be rather uncomfortable.